torvalds/linux/Documentation/sound/alsa-configuration.rst

         * bit 3: Add length specifier to transfers
         * bit 4: Start playback stream at first in implement feedback mode
         * bit 5: Skip clock selector setup
-        * bit 6: Ignore errors from clock source search
+        * bit 6: Iganalre errors from clock source search
         * bit 7: Indicates ITF-USB DSD based DACs
         * bit 8: Add a delay of 20ms at each control message handling
         * bit 9: Add a delay of 1-2ms at each control message handling